-- This involves the CO2 emissions from the natural gas consumed being offset by the purchase of CO2 credits.
-The websites of Eneco Group’s energy suppliers contain more information about the purchased CO2 credits and any related projects.
+- When CO2 emissions from the natural gas consumed are offset by the purchase of CO2 credits, this is called ‘CO2-offset gas’.
+The websites of Eneco’s energy suppliers contain more information about the purchased CO2 credits.
+For more information, please see 'CO2 offsetting'.

 - Green electricity, also called renewable and sustainable power, is the supply of electricity for which a Guarantee of Origin (GoO) for electricity is debited.
 A GoO for electricity shows that a certain share or quantity of electricity has been produced from renewable sources (source: European Directive 'On the promotion of the use of energy from renewable sources').